 The moves through this section require some attention, a prelude to the traverse to come.
 With a final Sangrean grunt, we topped out on South Little Bear at noon.
 It had taken us nearly 8 hours to get to this point and I wouldn’t exactly say we were moving slow.

 Without wasting much time, we began the traverse.
 A few moves to the west took us below the ridge on snowy ledges, which we then traversed across until we met back up on the ridge crest.
 This sort of became the norm; drop below the ridge slightly and traverse, then gain the ridge again where it looked feasible.
 In a few spots the ridge narrowed into a knife, which required us to stay on top.
-Only once did we drop below the ridge crest to the east, as the exposure off that side is pretty intense.

 Beyond the Hourglass Notch, the climb was relatively straightforward to the summit of Little Bear.
 Though we brought a 30 meter rope, we didn’t feel the need to use it nor did it seem like it would have been very feasible to do so.
 The traverse took us roughly 45 minutes to complete.